 Sous Vide California Corbina

-Sous vide cooking locks in moisture and ensures perfectly cooked fish every time.
+Sous vide cooking keeps the fish moist and ensures it’s cooked perfectly every time.

 Ingredients: